mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_basics.md

 RPKM versus TPM
 -----------

 In the [early days of RNA-seq](https://doi.org/10.1038/nmeth.1226), read counts were summarized in units of reads per killobase per million mapped reads (RPKM).
-These units are often still used to this day despite the fact that they are known to suffer from a fundamental issue.
+As will be discussed in the next section, RPKM's are known to suffer from a fundamental issue.

 Before digging into the problem with RPKM, let's first define it.
 Recall, the issue that comes with the raw read counts is that we will tend to sample more reads from longer isoforms/genes and thus, the raw counts will not reflect the relative abundance of each isoform or gene.
 To get around this, we might try the following normalization procedure: simply divide the fraction of reads from each gene/isoform by the length of each gene.
 That is,